jnwatson/py-lmdb/docs/index.rst

 ``close()``, the object's corresponding list of weakrefs is walked to notify each dependent object that the resource is about to disappear.

-Each object may either store an explicit ``_invalid`` attribute, and checking it prior to every single operation, or rely on some other mechanism to avoid the crash.
+Each object may either store an explicit ``_invalid`` attribute and check it prior to every single operation, or rely on some other mechanism to avoid the crash.
 Instead of performing these explicit tests continuously, on `cffi` we instead use a magic ``Some_LMDB_Resource_That_Was_Deleted_Or_Closed`` object.
 During invalidation, all native handles for an object are replaced with an instance of this magic object.
 Since `cffi` does not know how to convert the magical object into a C object, any attempt to make a native call will raise a ``TypeError``, with a nice descriptive type name indicating the problem.
 Hacky but efficient, and mission accomplished.